getify/You-Dont-Know-JS/objects-classes/ch1.md

 ### Symbols As Property Names

-ES6 added a new primitive value type of `Symbol`, which is often used as a special property name for storing and retieving property values.
+ES6 added a new primitive value type of `Symbol`, which is often used as a special property name for storing and retrieving property values.
 They're created via the `Symbol(..)` function call (**without** the `new` keyword), which accepts an optional description string used only for friendlier debugging purposes; if specified, the description is inaccessible to the JS program and thus not used for any other purpose than debug output.

 ```js
 myPropSymbol = Symbol("optional, developer-friendly description");